-As a participant in the Tenant-based Voucher Program, you have an opportunity to select and rent decent and affordable homes in the private market.
+As a participant in the Tenant Protection Voucher (TBV) Program, you have an opportunity to select and rent decent and affordable homes in the private market.

 Access the online resident portal